diogovalentte/spotify-releases-notify/README.md

 ## Spotify's API rate limit

 Spotify's API has a rate limit.
-If you follow many artists, the API will execute more call on the Spotify API.
+If you follow many artists, the API will execute more calls on the Spotify API.

 If the API runs into the rate limit, the Spotify API's usually sends back how many seconds the API should wait before making another request.
 The API will wait and retry the request unless Spotify says it has to wait more than 24 hours.
-In this case, the API will return an error.
+In this case, the API will return an error and possible notify you.

+- It'll also log the error in the container's logs.

+Keep in mind that requesting in the Spotify's API while being in the rate limit will increase the time you have to wait to make another request, ranging from a few seconds to hours.